sherwinee/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `contact 2` changes the status of the 2nd person in the address book to 'Last Contacted: <Current Date & Time>'.
-* `find Betsy` followed by `contact 1` marks the 1st person in the results of the `find` command as contacted at the current date & time.
+* `find n/Betsy` followed by `contact 1` marks the 1st person in the results of the `find` command as contacted at the current date & time.

 ### Exporting all contacts : `export`